treeman/jonashietala/posts/2023-03-14-battling_burnout.markdown

 Still, I consider burnout to be the primary issue, with the depression following along like an added bonus.

 # No apparent reason

 I've had large difficulties to accept the burnout because if I try to distance myself from the problem and look at it objectively from a distance, it doesn't make sense that I would become a victim.
 I have all these great benefits that I've worked at a long time trying to obtain:

-- A great family, with two amazing boys that I love with all my heart.
+- A great family, with three amazing kids that I love with all my heart.

-  Apart from having 3-4 too early mornings a week, there's nothing to complain about.

 - Low stress from work.